roryp/SemanticKernel-Basics/README.md

 In addition, the `DemoStepwisePlanner` class includes inner classes `Emailer` and `ResultDisplayServer` that demonstrate how to retrieve an email address for a given user name, send an email with a subject, message, and email address, and display the email content in a browser.

 ![Diagram](./img/diagram.png)

-## Usage

-The main class to demo the Semantic Kernel Planner is `DemoStepwiseplanner`.
-This class provides a comprehensive demonstration of the planner's capabilities and showcases its usage in various scenarios.
-To run the demo, execute the following command: